NataliaMolinaR/NataliaMolinaR/README.md

 ### What I currently learning 🌱?

 - I'm taking Data Analytics Google Certificate. ¿Are you too?
 Let's talk about it!

--
-- Creating Interactive and Insightful Data Visualizations in [Tableau](https://public.tableau.com/app/profile/natalia.molina7375).
+- Creating Interactive and Insightful Data Visualizations in [Tableau public](https://public.tableau.com/app/profile/natalia.molina7375).

 ### Some of my best works 🚀